 Mobile technology has been developed since the 1970s and 1980s. […] Roughly once every 10 years we get a new generation of mobile communication technology, and we’re now entering the fifth.
 The first generation was mobile voice calls.
 When all the South African operators launched in the 1990s we used 2G, which could do phone calls and SMSs.
 Then along came the mobile internet, which brought the third generation (3G).
 Then 4G brought LTE, or high-speed data.

-Each generation had its ‘killer’ application.
-5G will deliver three of those.
-The first, Van der Bergh says, is data speed. enable 4K video streaming, and virtual reality mobile streaming, moving into augmented or mixed reality.
+5G will offer enhanced mobile broadband, which will enable 4K video streaming, and virtual reality mobile streaming, moving into augmented or mixed reality.
 This involves massive amounts of streaming data, which you can think of as huge ‘pipes’ in the sky.

 Here you’ll get orders of magnitude of more devices, but each will use small amounts of data.
 This technology will power smart cities and smart homes.
-Think of it as tiny pipes in the sky, but lots and lots of them – they estimate one million devices per square kilometre.’
+Think of it as tiny pipes in the sky, but lots and lots of them – they estimate one million devices per square kilometre.

-Finally, there’s what Van der Bergh calls ‘mission-critical services’.
+Finally, there’s what Van der Bergh calls ‘mission critical services’.
 These refer to any situation that involves life or death, and could include remotely driven vehicles, remote medical facilities, industrial automation, and suchlike.
 It’s the type of high-speed, low-latency connection that would enable a medical surgeon to operate, in real time and via a surgical robot, on a patient who’s on the other side of the planet.